 A. Registrants can sign up for courses hosted by Signum University using the Enroll section.
 After choosing the type of offering (Signum University, Signum Academy, Mythgard Institute, Mythgard Academy, etc.), registrants will then be taken to the course catalog.

-At this point, course enrollment is processed by Acteva.
-On the Acteva-hosted catalog pages, registrants will be asked to select what type of attendee they are (Returning M.A. student vs. Auditor, Regular Enrollment vs. Group or Family, etc.), input their vital data, select course options and submit payment.
+At this point, course enrollment is processed by RegOnline.
+On the RegOnline-hosted catalog pages, registrants will be asked to select what type of attendee they are (Returning M.A. student vs. Auditor, Regular Enrollment vs. Group or Family, etc.), input their vital data, select course options and submit payment.

-New students applying for the M.A. program should use the Apply Now page to complete their initial application before enrolling for individual courses.
+New students applying for the M.A. program should use the MA Admissions page to complete their initial application before enrolling for individual courses.